Absent - Phillip, Liz and Amy

 I have a large passion for skiing and the toasty fires at Kunapipi, my favourite thing about the lodge is sitting by the fire and enjoying the company of my family and other members of Kunapipi.
 I aim to keep the lodge family friendly as I have always enjoyed.

-An interesting fact about myself is that i spent a year in Canada in 2000 on Rotary exchange!
+An interesting fact about myself is that I spent a year in Canada in 2000 on Rotary exchange!

-Director - Amy Graham
+Director / Communications and Social Media- Amy Graham

 My favourite thing about perisher is the hot spring days over in Guthega (with lunch at the Guthega pub of course) and enjoying the fireplace and time with other members when you come home to share stories about your day on the mountain.

-Director Hut Manager - Mike Thomas
+Director / Hut Manager - Mike Thomas

-Did you know i have been a voluntary surf lifesaver at Avalon Beach for 23 years?
+Did you know I have been a voluntary surf lifesaver at Avalon Beach for 23 years?
 I have also taught Nippers, Bronze Medallion and CPR.
 But my passion is skiing.

 My first overnight at Kunapipi was in 1966 with my father, Harold Thomas.
-Many years later i took over his membership around 1980.
+Many years later I took over his membership around 1980.
 I have been an active member of Kunapipi for 39 years only missing one season (the year of my HSC).
 I thoroughly enjoy the camaraderie the fire brings after a great day skiing Mt P, Sidewinder in fresh snow!

 For 12 months now; I play a supportive role to the Hut Manager including maintenance and building works.
 Kunapipi has always been a family lodge.
 The Thomas family have had 3 generations of skiers come through the lodge, enjoying its hospitality and safe haven on cold wintery nights.
 I would like to provide the opportunity for future generations to experience this special place in the mountains.

-Director Member Officer - Steve Hood
+Director /Membership Officer - Steve Hood

-Our first experience with Kunapipip was the summer of 2004 at a work party right at the finish of the new extention and renovations, before we were actually members.
-We were living in Normanhurst at the time and contemplating some renovations and extension work at our place.
-Mark Cambourn was our architect.
-At the end pf one of our design meetings, sitting around the dining table, having a glass of wine we mentioned skiing.
 Su-Gai's parents had a holiday house in Old Adaminaby, so we were going down there since 1983.
 Our kids learnt to ski at Mt Selwyn, but by that time we had all grown out of that place, as lovely as it was, and were doing the 3hr round trip to Perisher car park from Old Adaminaby.
 At that point Mark said, "have I got an offer for you". or words to that effect, and invited us down to the work party.
 So we have been members ever since.
 The enduring theme here, and one I subscribe to is the family nature of the club.
 We love the summer, winter and work parties.
 There is always someone we know there from one of those events, and underscores the family and friendly nature of the club.
 Our grown kids and grand kids love coming skiing as well.